 To measure pressure relief, I use a pressure map.
 I roll the map out onto the mattress, hop on top, and let it measure pressure on various spots on my body.
 You’ll see the results in the graphic below, which will show low pressure areas in blue to green, and high pressure areas in yellow to red.

-Back — As you can tell from the map, my weight was evenly distributed when I was on my back.
+Back Pain — As you can tell from the map, my weight was evenly distributed when I was on my back.
 I felt the Bliss’s foams contouring to my lumbar region, offering some great pressure relief.
-I think back sleepers who enjoy a soft, hug-like feel should really like the Bliss.
+I think back sleepers with back pain could benefit from the soft, hug-like feel of the Bliss.
+The same cannot be said for stomach sleepers with back pain.
+This mattress will allow stomach sleepers’ backs to form a U bend — worsening their back pain.

-Side — As you can, see there’s also very little pressure build-up when I’m on my side.
-I felt most comfortable on the Bliss when I was on my side, and really appreciated the cushioning it offered around my shoulders and hips.
-I think most side sleepers would get a good night’s sleep on this bed.
+Shoulder Pain — I felt most comfortable on the Bliss when I was on my side, and really appreciated the cushioning it offered around my shoulders and hips.
+I think most side sleepers would get a good night’s sleep on this bed, and wake up free from aches and pains.
+Back sleepers with shoulder pain should experience a similar type of cushioning and pressure relief, which is why I would recommend it to these sleepers!
+Overall, I think shoulder pain might vanish on the Bliss.

-To measure motion transfer, I dropped a 10lb steel ball on one side of the bed and measured how much of a disturbance it caused with a seismometer.
+To measure motion transfer, I dropped a 10 lb steel ball on one side of the bed and measured how much of a disturbance it caused with a seismometer.
+I dropped it from three different heights.
 Each drop is meant to simulate a different movement, from a partner tossing and turning to someone jumping on the bed.

 The Bliss had great motion transfer results!
 Like most memory foam mattresses, it does a great job isolating motion across its surface.
 This great motion isolation result means that you’re unlikely to feel disturbed by a restless partner on the Novilla Bliss.
 I’d definitely recommend it to couples if one partner is a light sleeper.

 Last, I tested the Novilla Bliss for edge support.
-Edge support measures how firm the edges of your mattress are.
+Edge support measures how firm the perimeter of the mattress is.
 A mattress with strong edges feels a bit bigger, because you can sleep all the way on the edge of the bed without feeling like you might fall off.

 Unfortunately, the Novilla Bliss did not have great edge support.
 I felt unstable while sitting and lying on the edge of this bed.
 But, this is fairly expected for any foam mattress, and especially for a budget foam mattress.